GMP is here to serve you.

 - Home if sick.
 We have told employees if they feel sick, are sick or have any concerns with exposure to any illness, to take care of themselves and to protect others by staying at home.

-We also encourage you to stay safe and informed by visiting the CDC (Centers for Disease Control and Prevention) website.
+During the pandemic, we encouraged you to stay safe and informed by visiting the CDC (Centers for Disease Control and Prevention) website.